fede-rodes/meteor-apollo-starter-kit/README.md

 ### TODO LIST
 - app shell architecture:
  - put menu btn on the right-side
- - do not render menu button but in the home page (logged in routes)
  - define Menu and/or Header component(s)

 - send verification email: use defer (pass it as a parameter)